nyfelix/soundlab/readme.md

    Repeat 3, 4, and 5 for each track (analog or digital instruments):
 3. Recording
 4. Editing
-  * track selection / cutting
+  * track selection / comping (select the best bits of each take to create a perfect take)
-  * Strip silence sections (logic: ctrl-x)
   * gain control
   * pitch editing
   * rhythm editing
-  * removing quite sections
+  * strip silence sections (logic: ctrl-x)
-5. Mixing
+1. Mixing
-6. Arranging
+2. Arranging
   * panning (orchestra layout)
   * reverb (distance)
   * overall mixing and automation